Join Here | Log In

 • interferon-gamma and kynurenine (IDO gene)

-Additionally, the NLRP3 inflammasome can cause an increase in several of the inflammatory cytokines.
+Additionally, the NLRP3 inflammasome can cause an increased or revved-up production of several of these cytokines.

 Interleukin 1: